Savings plan calculator

 How the monthly saving is calculated

 This savings calculator with interest uses monthly compounding and assumes contributions are made at the end of each month.
-The monthly rate is the annual return divided by 12, and the number of months is the selected years multiplied by 12.
+The monthly rate comes from the expected annual return divided by 12, and the number of months is the selected years multiplied by 12.

 How to use